shhossain/computer_science/README.md

 Credit card fraud detection is a good illustration of this.
 This issue is now being addressed utilizing unsupervised machine learning anomaly detection approaches.
 To avoid fraud, the system identifies unexpected credit card transactions.

 ### Semi-supervised machine learning
-The disadvantage of supervised learning is that it requires hand-labeling by ML specialists or data scientists and requires a high cost to process.
+The disadvantage of supervised learning is that it requires hand-labelling by ML specialists or data scientists and requires a high cost to process.
 Unsupervised learning also has a limited spectrum for its applications.
 To overcome these drawbacks of supervised learning and unsupervised learning algorithms, the concept of Semi-supervised learning is introduced.
-Typically, this combination contains a very small amount of labeled data and a large amount of unlabelled data.
-The basic procedure involved is that first, the programmer will cluster similar data using an unsupervised learning algorithm and then use the existing labeled data to label the rest of the unlabelled data.
+Typically, this combination contains a very small amount of labelled data and a large amount of unlabelled data.
+The basic procedure involved is that first, the programmer will cluster similar data using an unsupervised learning algorithm and then use the existing labelled data to label the rest of the unlabelled data.

 Practical applications of Semi-Supervised Learning –
-1. **Speech Analysis:** Since labeling audio files is a very intensive task, Semi-Supervised learning is a very natural approach to solve this problem.
+1. **Speech Analysis:** Since labelling audio files is a very intensive task, Semi-Supervised learning is a very natural approach to solve this problem.
 2. **Internet Content:** Classification: Labeling each webpage is an impractical and unfeasible process and thus uses Semi-Supervised learning algorithms.
 Even the Google search algorithm uses a variant of Semi-Supervised learning to rank the relevance of a webpage for a given query.
 3. **Protein Sequence Classification:** Since DNA strands are typically very large, the rise of Semi-Supervised learning has been imminent in this field.